 submersed aquatic vegetation,

-waters that support diadromous fishes, and
+waters that support diadromous fishes, and their spawning habitats

-waters hydrologically connected to waters that support EFH.
+waters hydrologically and ecologically connected to waters that support EFH.

 That siting and design of onshore receiving, holding, and transport facilities could have impacts on wetlands and endangered species’ habitats if they are not properly located.